Taking an Austria Christmas market trip is a lot like stepping inside a particularly magical storybook.

 These are better used as a decoration, they say (though I haven’t felt inclined to buy and then open one myself to find out firsthand).

-Advent wreaths, candles, doorstops, Christmas-themed quilts… you name it, it’s at the Austrian Christmas markets.
+Advent wreaths, candles, doorstops, Christmas-themed quilts… you name it, it’s for sale at Christmas markets in Austria.

 If you’d like a snow globe to commemorate your trip, the markets are the place to pick them up!